2009 Deutsche Tourenwagen Masters: Technical changes

 The series adopted new rule changes, as announced on 21 April 2009.
 Qualifying consisted of four sessions, rather than two in 2008.
 The minimum weights of the cars were also altered, with 2009 cars topping the scales at 1050 kg, 2008 cars at 1030 kg and 2007 machinery at 1010 kg.

 Race calendar and results

 To avoid a clash of coverage times with the 2009 Bahrain Grand Prix, the season opener traditionally held at Hockenheim took place on 17 May, three weeks later than originally planned.
 Consequently, the EuroSpeedway round that had been scheduled for this date was moved to 31 May.
 The Brands Hatch round was also moved back a week due to the 2009 Belgian Grand Prix, from 30 August to 6 September.

-French circuit Dijon-Prenois made its maiden appearance on the DTM calendar holding the penultimate round of the season on 11 October.
+French circuit Dijon-Prenois made its maiden appearance on the DTM calendar by replacing the Le Mans Bugatti track and thus holding the penultimate round of the season on 11 October.
 Italian circuit Mugello was dropped from the calendar.